CTSI KL2 Training Grants

-KL2 Scholars receive salary support each year for two years to cover approximately 75 percent assigned effort of the current total base salary up to a maximum of a total base salary of $181,500 (representing the NIH salary cap) plus fringe benefits.
+CTS K Scholars receive partial salary support each year for two years to cover approximately 75 percent assigned effort of the current total base salary up to a maximum of a total base salary of $100,000 per year, plus fringe benefits.
 Support may be extended beyond two years in only rare, selected circumstances.
-Up to $9,500 per year will be available for a scholar’s research activities, textbooks and course supplies.
-In addition, the program provides $2,617 for tuition and fees, $2,500 per year to support mentors’ research (mentor salary is not permitted), $3,750 for CTSI biostatistical support ($75/hour x 50 hours), $2,617 tuition and fees for a scholar to enroll in courses of interest related to his/her research, and $2,500 per year for a scholar to travel to one academic conference.
-Scholars receive advice and oversight from the KL2 Multidisciplinary Advisory Committee (MAC).
-KL2 funding will terminate prior to the completion of two years in the CTSI KL2 program if subsequent extramural funding with salary support is awarded (e.g. K23, R01, or other PI award, including mentored career development award from a scientific foundation.)
+Up to $25,000 per year will be available for a scholar’s research activities, textbooks and course supplies.
+In addition, the program provides $2,617 for tuition and fees, $2,500 per year to support mentors’ research (mentor salary is not permitted), $3,750 for CTSI biostatistical support ($75/hour x 50 hours), and $2,500 per year for a scholar to travel to academic conferences.
+Scholars receive advice and oversight from the Multidisciplinary Advisory Committee (MAC).
+CTS K funding will terminate prior to the completion of two years in the CTSI KL2 program if subsequent extramural funding with salary support is awarded (e.g. K23, R01, or other PI award, including mentored career development award from a scientific foundation.)

 - Have a clinical doctorate (M.D., DMD, DVM, PharmD, etc.) or Ph.D. degree or its equivalent in health sciences